Who is winning the sanctions war?

 One of the issues underpinning the EU’s relative good performance is that it has pulled its punches at nearly every stage of implementing the nine packages of sanctions so far.

 The first “massive package” of sanctions imposed in the first week of the war have probably done the most damage and will continue for the foreseeable future.
-Even if Russian President Vladimir Putin were to die tomorrow and the war end, it is unlike that any of the biggest sanctions would be withdrawn for decades, as was the case with the Soviet-era Jackson-Vanik sanctions.
+Even if Russian President Vladimir Putin were to die tomorrow and the war ends, it is unlike that any of the biggest sanctions would be withdrawn for decades, as was the case with the Soviet-era Jackson-Vanik sanctions.

-The first sanctions to target energy were the fifth package of sanctions in April that includes coal and limits on providing shipping services to Russia.
-But as this disproportionately hurt the Greek economy, its lobby successfully won exemptions so a month after the shipping bans went into effect on August 10 Russia was exporting more coal than ever before and at at prices that are 165% higher than last year.
+The first sanctions to target energy were the fifth package of sanctions in April that included coal and limits on providing shipping services to Russia.
+But as this disproportionately hurt the Greek economy, its shipping lobby successfully won exemptions, so a month after the shipping bans went into effect on August 10 Russia was exporting more coal than ever before and at prices that are 165% higher than last year.

-As bne IntelliNews detailed in a recent blog, as the sanctions regime progresses they are becoming increasingly more symbolic as Europe is as careful to not hurt itself as it is enthusiastic to punish Russia.
+As bne IntelliNews detailed in a recent blog, as the sanctions regime progresses they are becoming increasingly more symbolic as Europe is being as careful to not hurt itself as it is enthusiastic to punish Russia.
 Moreover, as the boomerang effects of sanctions become more pronounced the remarkable unity shown by the EU in March is already visibly cracking.
-In this context it is no surprise that that Europe’s economy has been “largely sparred” a lot of damage from the sanctions as they were specifically designed with that goal in mind.
-And they had to be as the support for sanctions runs the whole gamut from Poland, which see Russia as an implacable foe, to Hungary, which is energy dependent, and its leader Prime Minister Viktor Orban admires Putin’s strength.
+In this context it is no surprise that Europe’s economy has been “largely spared” a lot of damage from the sanctions as they were specifically designed with that goal in mind.
+And they had to be, as the support for sanctions runs the whole gamut from Poland, which see Russia as an implacable foe, to Hungary, which is energy dependent, and its leader Prime Minister Viktor Orban admires Putin’s strength.

 Given the EU’s prerequisite for a unanimous approval amongst all 28 member states, each package is subject to a laborious process of negotiation and compromise that inevitably waters down their impact at each stage.

-Even with the oil price cap scheme imposed on December 5 – potentiallhy the most damaging sanction to date -- was set at a level that makes no difference to the Russian budget at all: the cap was set at $60 per barrel of oil, whereas Russia currently sells its Urals blend at $55 or less.
-The stated aim of the sanction is to cut the Kremlin off from its oil revenues and the actual sanction allows it earn just as much as before.
+Even with the oil price cap scheme imposed on December 5 – potentially the most damaging sanction to date – set the cap at a level that makes no difference to the Russian budget at all: the cap was set at $60 per barrel of oil, whereas Russia currently sells its Urals blend at $55 or less.
+The stated aim of the sanction is to cut the Kremlin off from its oil revenues but $60 allows the Kremlin earn just as much as before.

 Effect on Europe

-The main channel transmitting the effect of sanctions on Russia have been through the polycrisis it has induced.
-Soaring inflation, fuelled by rising food, commodity and energy prices have done significant damage that can’t be avoided.
+The main channel transmitting the effect of sanctions on Russia to Europe and the rest of the world has been through the polycrisis that has induced soaring inflation, fuelled by rising food, commodity and energy prices that have done significant damage that can’t be avoided.

-As bne IntelliNews has written elsewhere, inflation, and food price inflation is particularly infectious.
-The US has suffered far less damage than Europe as it is largely self-sufficient in most of the commodities Russia sells.
-Yet because of the way the food commodities market works, sky high prices for grain in Cairo will immediately push the cost of wheat in Kentucky up to the same level, even if the US imports no grain at all.
+As bne IntelliNews has written elsewhere, inflation, and food price inflation particularly, is infectious.
+The US has suffered far less damage than Europe, as it is largely self-sufficient in most of the commodities Russia sells.
+Yet because of the way the food commodities market works, sky-high prices for grain in Cairo will immediately push the cost of wheat in Kentucky up to the same level, even if the US imports no grain at all.
 (It’s because the farmer in Kentucky could export at the higher prices if he wanted to that prices rise.)

-The energy crisis and cost-of-living crisis has also been especially damaging in the west.
-Thousands of small- and medium-sized enterprises are being put out of business by unaffordable power bills and it is here that the EU member states have been spending their money to alleviate the pain.
+The energy crisis and cost-of-living crisis has also been especially damaging in the West, with the UK suffering the most.
+Thousands of small and medium-sized enterprises (SMEs) are being put out of business by unaffordable power bills and it is here that the EU member states have been spending their money to alleviate the pain.

 More specifically, the EU report on the sanctions impact found the restrictive measures have caused supply issues in sectors like wood and precious metals, but wider disruptions have mostly been because of the macroeconomic problems already described and Moscow’s own retaliatory steps like cutting off gas supplies to Europe over the summer.

 For example, steel producers from Spain to Germany are beginning to slow down or entirely stop their output as the high energy costs make production unsustainable, even with steel prices up to near record levels.
 Construction steel is typically made in power-intensive electric furnaces that have been hit hard by the record power prices in Europe.
 So far, more than 3mn tonnes of annual capacity are already being affected by sharply rising costs, reports Steel News.
 At the start of September India’s ArcelorMittal, one of the largest steelmakers in the world, said it was planning to close two of its plants in Germany amid soaring electricity costs.

-European fertiliser producers are also shutting down across Europe unable to get the gas that is one of their main feedstocks for production.
+European fertiliser producers are also shutting down across Europe, unable to get the gas that is one of their main feedstocks for production.

 The German chemicals powerhouse BASF, Germany’s biggest user of gas, has already temporarily shuttered 80 plans worldwide and is slowing production at another 100 as it plans further output cuts depending on what happens to gas prices.
 Rival ammonia makers Yara and CF Industries said last month they were also slashing ammonia production in Europe due to soaring gas prices.

-And Warsaw-listed Polish chemicals powerhouse Azoty and its listed unit Pulawy, has suspended or reduced production of some products, including nitrogen fertilisers and ammonia, due to skyrocketing prices of gas, the companies said on August 23.
+And Warsaw-listed Polish chemicals powerhouse Azoty and its listed unit Pulawy have suspended or reduced production of some products, including nitrogen fertilisers and ammonia, due to skyrocketing prices of gas, the companies said on August 23.

 In Romania, the operations of fertiliser producer Azomures have been disrupted since December 2021 by high gas prices.
-Azomures produces 50% of the fertilisers used by Romanian farmers and is the largest natural gas consumer in the country accounting for 10% of total consumption.
+Azomures produces 50% of the fertilisers used by Romanian farmers and is the largest natural gas consumer in the country, accounting for 10% of total consumption.

-The list goes one.
+The list goes on.

-At this stage it is impossible to say if German petrochemical, plastic and fertiliser plants that have been forced to shutdown due to the sanctions war will ever be able to restart, but according to the EU assessment Europe can live without them if it has to.
+At this stage it is impossible to say if German petrochemical, plastic and fertiliser plants that have been forced to shut down due to the sanctions war will ever be able to restart, but according to the EU assessment Europe can live without them if it has to.

 Effect on Russia

-Russia’s macroeconomic position is good with most of the headline numbers putting in surprisingly mild contractions given the severity of the sanctions.
-However, the effect of high commodity prices mask the pain most of the country is feeling; oil, gas, metal and grain revenues are all earned at the federal levels whereas the regional economies are dependent on income and local company corporate taxes and so local economies are much more exposed to economic problems than things like Russia’s current account surplus suggest.
+Russia’s macroeconomic position is good, with most of the headline numbers registering surprisingly mild contractions given the severity of the sanctions.
+However, the effect of high commodity prices masks the pain most of the country is feeling; oil, gas, metal and grain revenues are all earned at the federal level, whereas the regional economies are dependent on income and local company corporate taxes, and so local economies are much more exposed to economic problems than things like Russia’s current account surplus suggest.

-A drilldown into Russia’s industrial production by region by political analysts Andras Toth-Czifra highlights the imact on various Russian regions.
+A drilldown into Russia’s industrial production by region by political analysts Andras Toth-Czifra highlights the impact on various Russian regions.

 November was the seventh consecutive month of industrial production contractions as output went down for mining (-2.7% vs -1.8% in September); electricity, steam, and air conditioning (-2.4% vs -1.5%); manufacturing (-2.4% vs -4%) and water supply, wastewater disposal, and the collection and organisation of waste (-7.4% vs -7.5%).

-Russia’s internal regions most are specialist producers based on their natural resources and have been differently affected depending on the product.
-For example, Toth-Czifra says there are continued problems in the timber producing regions of the Northwest, as well as regions which are heavily exposed to the carmaking, such as Kaluga, Tartarstan and Tolyatti, after the automotive industry collapsed.
+Most of Russia’s internal regions are specialist producers based on their natural resources and have been differently affected depending on the product.
+For example, Toth-Czifra says there are continued problems in the timber producing regions of the Northwest, as well as regions which are heavily exposed to carmaking, such as Kaluga, Tartarstan and Tolyatti, after the automotive industry collapsed.
+Entire cities are dependent on carmaking, so the collapse of the sector is causing local crises that can't be easily solved.

 Machine building, coal mining, metallurgy and more recently gas producing regions, all of which are either facing export bans or logistic bottlenecks thanks to the railways clogging up, are all feeling pain.